Columbus Youth Soccer Club rules

 Second Offense: Discussion with playing time limited

-Third Offense: Written warning, copy to age coordinator/commissioner, game playing time
+Third Offense: Written warning, copy to age coordinator/commissioner, game playing time limited

 Fourth offense: Written Warning, D & P meeting with player/parents, game suspension